RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     MDtraj_imagetraj("trajectory.dcd", "final_MDfrag_laststep.pdb", format='DCD')

-.. note:: All optimizers and MD-simulators in ASH that take an ASH fragment as input will update the coordinates of that ASH fragment
+.. note:: All optimizers and MD-simulators in ASH that take an ASH fragment as input will upon completion, update the coordinates of that ASH fragment
     with the coordinates of the last step.
     In the script above, the MD function will use the last geometry from the OpenMM_Opt function.